Plainfield Retail Theft Attorneys

 The penalties for retail theft can be severe if you are convicted.
 For an item that is valued at $300 or less, the charge is a Class A misdemeanor, which could result in a jail sentence of up to one year and a fine of up to $2,500 for a conviction.
 If the item stolen is worth more than $300, the charge could be a Class 4 felony, which could result in a prison sentence of one to three years and a fine of up to $25,000.
 There are aggravating factors that can increase the penalties for a conviction such as taking an item out of a store through an emergency exit.
 Any conviction of misdemeanor or felony retail theft will result in a permanent criminal record, as these charges are not eligible for expungement or sealing.

 If you have been arrested and charged with retail theft, contact our attorneys right away at 630-953-3000 to schedule a free initial consultation.
 We will go over the circumstances of your arrest, answer your questions, and discuss your legal options for defense.
-Aldrich & Siedlarz Law, P.C. is located in Lombard, Illinois, and our criminal defense attorneys represent clients throughout DuPage County, Will County, and the surrounding areas.
+J. Aldrich Law, P.C. is located in Naperville, Illinois, and our criminal defense attorneys represent clients throughout DuPage County, Will County, and the surrounding areas.